axelnyberg/axelnyberg.github.io/_posts/2016-04-29-ios-checkstudbo-app.md

 Features:<br>
 *downloads html of studbo.se every 5 sec<br>
-*search for where in html of studbo writes number of apartments<br>
+*search for where in html studbo writes number of apartments<br>
 *alerts if number of apartments changes<br>
 *button which links to studbo.se